Adson-Gomes-Oliveira/create-api-backend/README.md

 ```
 >Run the code above and replace the `some_project_name` with your project name.

->Use `npm start` to start a server of that application.

 </details>

 ---

-Template desenvolvido com carinho por [AG-Dev](https://www.linkedin.com/in/adson-gomes-oliveira/)
+Template developed with love by [AG-Dev](https://www.linkedin.com/in/adson-gomes-oliveira/)